RenNagasaki/Echokraut/README.md

 ## Features
 * Ingame volume: This plugin uses the ingame volume for all generated TTS, meaning the infered(generated) audio should be close or equal to normal voiced cutscenes
 * Auto advance: You have the option to have text auto advance after the infered text is done speaking.
-* Auto voice matching: The plugin tries to match an NPC via his name to a existing voice in your TTS [AllTalk_TTS](https://github.com/erew123/alltalk_tts) has the option to inform you of all available voices).
+* Auto voice matching: The plugin tries to match an NPC via his name to a existing voice in your TTS of none are found it tries to match to specified 'NPC' voices per race of NPC or lastly the narrator voice.
+[AllTalk_TTS](https://github.com/erew123/alltalk_tts) has the option to inform you of all available voices.
 * NPC voice selection: You can change the voice of every npc you met.

 ## Planned Features